Last updated on August 24, 2021.

 The course of action is to usually contact the registrar and check if your website is set up correctly.

 This one is also pretty straightforward.
-Server connectivity simply provides the information about the percentage of failed crawl requests caused by server connectivity issues.
+Server connectivity simply provides information about the percentage of failed crawl requests caused by server connectivity issues.

 These issues may include: